-The Electricity Section's Staff conducts monthly analytical reviews and/or audits to test the completeness and accuracy of financial information, economic models and/or other data submitted by APC.
+The Electricity Section's Staff conducts monthly analytical reviews and/or audits to test the completeness and reasonable accuracy of financial information, economic models and/or other data submitted by APC.
 For this activity, the Staff's monthly fuel audit is particularly important because the Company's fuel-related costs account for a significant percentage of total operation and maintenance (O&M) expense.
-During the monthly fuel audits, the accounting records for fuel purchases and burns are reviewed at the respective generating facilities as well as other fuel records from corporate headquarters.
+During the monthly fuel audits, the accounting records for fuel (coal) purchases and burns are reviewed at the respective generating facilities.
 Fuel audits at each fossil-fuel generating facility are performed on a rotating basis, allowing the Staff two visits per year at each plant.
 During the second half of the year, in addition to the fuel audit, an annual site visit is performed at each plant.
-During this visit, the Staff meets with Company representatives for a plant overview, which includes an update on environmental and non-environmental (federal mandates) capital projects and related operations and maintenance projects.
-After the presentations are completed, the Staff accompanies Company personnel on a tour of the plant to stay informed of current projects.
+During the site visit, the Staff meets with Company representatives for a plant overview, which includes an update on environmental and non-environmental (federal mandates) capital projects and related operations and maintenance expenses.
+After the presentations are completed, the Staff and APC personnel tour the plant to observe and stay informed of current projects.

-In addition to the fuel audit, the Staff also engages in a detailed audit of APC's compliance activities with environmental and non-environmental regulations.
+In addition to the fuel audit, the Staff also engages in a detailed audit of APC's compliance activities with environmental and non-environmental (governmental) regulations.
 This involves the audit of both the CNP Compliance Factor and the Environmental Compliance Plan.
-APC, in accordance with Part C, files with the Commission, by December 1 of each year, the CNP Compliance Factor for each affected rate schedule to be applied to each kilowatt-hour, along with appropriate supporting documents.
+APC, in accordance with Rate CNP, Part C, files with the Commission, by December 1 of each year, the CNP Compliance Factor for each affected rate schedule to be applied to each kilowatt-hour, along with appropriate supporting documents.
 The Staff completes an analytical review of the compliance factors filed for the upcoming rate year to provide reasonable assurance of the accuracy of the amounts reported in the filing.
 In addition, the Company files, at least thirty (30) days prior to the December 1 deadline for filing the CNP Compliance Factors, a preliminary draft of the Environmental Compliance Plan for the next five (5) years, along with the estimated costs associated with the implementation of that plan.
-The Staff engages in meetings and interviews with APC personnel to discuss pending environmental laws, regulations or other mandates relevant to APC's environmental and non-environmental compliance activities.
-The Staff also performs a detailed audit of relevant documents and records to: 1) verify the reasonableness of amounts reported in the compliance factor filing; 2) ensure compliance with Part C; 3) review explanations for significant budget variances; 4) confirm that reported expenses are qualifying environmental and non-environmental expenses; 5) identify and discuss any changes in policies or procedures; and 6) review any additional supporting documentation, as needed, for a complete and thorough analysis of the filing.
+The Staff engages in meetings and interviews with APC personnel to discuss pending environmental laws, regulations or other mandates relevant to APC's environmental and governmental compliance activities.
+The Staff also performs a detailed audit of relevant documents and records to: 1) verify the reasonableness of amounts reported in the compliance factor filing; 2) ensure compliance with Part C; 3) review explanations for significant budget variances; 4) confirm that reported expenses are qualifying environmental and governmental expenses; 5) identify and discuss any changes in policies or procedures; and 6) review any additional supporting documentation, as needed.
 In addition, the Staff performs two other annual compliance audits related to: 1) Rate CNP, Part B, which is filed annually by February 1; and 2) the Jurisdictional Allocation Study (also referred to as the "Cost of Service Study"), which is filed annually by May 1.
 Other auditing responsibilities include the testing of various accounts and activities to trace and verify reported revenues and expenses, to review APC's compliance with the FERC Uniform System of Accounts, and to investigate significant variances identified during monthly monitoring and analytical processes.
 Also, the Staff performs a monthly analysis to test the billing accuracy of the Company's standard residential rate.